7Cedars/loyalty-program-contracts/README.md

     - [x] is mapping of addresses + indexed event.
   - [x] Test if all these functions work.
 - [ ] Build, deploy, test single ERC-721 NFT contract
-  - [ ] takes points from any loyalty card contract.
+  - [x] takes points from any loyalty card contract.
-  - [ ] create claim funtion: issues NFTs, on the basis of particular cost (# of points for instance.)
+  - [x] create claim funtion: issues NFTs, on the basis of particular cost (# of points for instance.)
-    - [ ] should take address that calls the function. (which is ERC-20 loyalty card contract)
+    - [x] should take address that calls the function. (which is ERC-20 loyalty card contract)
     - [ ] takes points AND transaction - one OR the other can be used.
-  - [ ] issued NFTs remain linked to loyalty card contract that issued them. - possibly through 'approved address'?
+  - [x] issued NFTs remain linked to loyalty card contract that issued them. - possibly through 'approved address'?
-  - [ ] create redeem function: delete / burn token, returns a redeemed = true.
+  - [x] create redeem function: delete / burn token, returns a redeemed = true.
 - [ ] Import and test single ERC-721 NFT contract into ERC-20 based loyalty card contract
-  - [ ] whitelist ERC-721 contract
+  - [x] whitelist ERC-721 contract
   - [ ] Implement and test 'claim' function in ERC-20 loyalty card contract
-    - [ ] takes an integer pointing to whitelisted list of ERC-721 NFT redeemed contracts
+    - [x] takes an address pointing to whitelisted list of ERC-721 NFT redeemed contracts
-    - [ ] calls its ERC-721 claim function
+    - [x] calls its ERC-721 claim function
-    - [ ] called by customer: sending points (implement events later).
+    - [x] called by customer: sending points (implement events later).
-    - [ ] issues NFT.
+    - [x] issues NFT.
   - [ ] Implement and test 'redeem' function in ERC-20 loyalty card contract
     - [ ] takes an integer pointing to ERC-721 NFT contracts.
 NB: these DO NOT HAVE TO BE whitelisted!
     - [ ] calls its ERC-721 redeem function